elotroalex/chiens/_texts/translation.md

 - {:.sp} The Great Prohibiter.

 - {: .pr} And since I'm giving you a lesson, I don't want you to ignore the name of my genial precursor here, in Hispaniola.
 His name was Alonzo Hojeda.
-Remember this name, don Alonzo de Hojeda; just as history has remembered his iconic gesture, offering the cacique Caonabo the most valuable thing in the world.
+Remember this name, Don Alonzo de Hojeda; just as history remembers his iconic gesture: he offered the cacique Caonabo the most valuable thing in the world.
 Can you guess what he offered the wide-eyed Caonabo?
 A *turey*, a sacred *turey*, i.e. a nice pair of handcuffs.
 He-he, you understand now, herald, come on.

 - {:.sp} The Herald *(with a strong voice.)*

-- {:.pr} *(After a trumpet blast)* to the wind, to the rain, to the sun, to the trees of the new world, hello *(trumpet blast.)*
+- {:.pr} *(After a trumpet blast)* To the wind, to the rain, to the sun, to the trees of the new world, hello. *(trumpet blast.)*

 - {:.sp} The Great Prohibiter *(yelping.)*